 6-Sookhak Lari, K., and Safavi, H.R.
 (2008).
 “A simulation-optimization model for air sparing and pump and treat groundwater remediation technologies. ”J. of Environmental Informatics, 12(1),44-53.

 7-Sookhak Lari, K., and Safavi, H.R.
 (2006).
 “Using regression model for optimal groundwater remediation and comparison with genetic algorithm.”
-Secound Iran Water Resource Management Conference, Isfahan (In Persian)
+Secound Iran Water Resource Management Conference, Isfahan

 8-Minsker, B. S., and Shoemaker, C. A. (1996).
 “Differentiating a finite element biodegradation simulation model for optimal control.”
 Water Resour.
 Res., 32(1), 187-192.